In May I had my best friend and his girlfriend coming for the first time in Thailand.

-Going to Kanchanaburi and Erawan Falls is one of the best day trip you can do from Bangkok.
+Going to Kanchanaburi and Erawan Falls is one of the best day trips you can do from Bangkok.

 As the pollution was bad at that time in the north of Thailand around Chiang Mai, we decided for the first days to do day trips around Bangkok instead of flying up north.

-There's a ton of tours online with all kind of prices but there's one company that give you a basic package starting from only 1,200฿ per person.
+There's a ton of tours online with all kinds of prices but there's one company that gives you a basic package starting from only 1,200฿ per person.

 Don't expect much from the "guide".
 What you pay here is for the transportation, the national park entrance, and someone to point you in the right direction.